microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraAttributeSet.md

 ## DESCRIPTION

-This `Get-EntraAttributeSet` Gets a list of Microsoft Entra ID attribute sets.
+The `Get-EntraAttributeSet` cmdlet gets a list of Microsoft Entra ID attribute sets.

 In delegated scenarios with work or school accounts, the signed-in user must have a supported Microsoft Entra role or a custom role with the necessary permissions.
 The supported roles for this operation are: